claydotio/clay-mobile/src/hacks/readme.md

 Hacks
 ===========

+# TODO (Austin): restructure to follow new webpack components pattern

 Hacks are a way for us to test whether or not a feature is worthwhile to do a full hacks AND learn useful information that may alter how we hack the complete version of a feature.